 The main public whirling ceremonies take place in January, March and August.
 They also organise small public whirling ceremonies every Friday at noon.

 Tekke of Alijjei – Halvetije Xhaferije Tariqa.
 Photo credit: Tadeja Leskovšek

-The Accursed mountains will give you plenty of opportunities to be nicely exhausted after a good hike in pristine nature, spiritually uplifted or charmed by local people.
-Nevertheless, you will certainly not regret this extraordinary experience of visiting one of the most undiscovered areas in Europe!
+The Accursed mountains will give you plenty of opportunities to be pleasantly exhausted after a good hike in pristine nature, spiritually uplifted or charmed by local people.
+Nevertheless, you will certainly enjoy this extraordinary experience of visiting one of the most undiscovered areas in Europe!